On Choosing the Poems

 Link to EDA manuscript.
 Originally in Amherst Manuscript #set 89.
 Amherst – Amherst Manuscript #set 89 – Of nature I shall have enough – asc:7235 – p.
 4. Courtesy of Amherst College, Amherst, MA.
 First published in Bolts of Melody (1945), 273, as three quatrains.

-Leslie Mcabee points out that Dickinson, having told Higginson that she read Harriet Spofford's short story “Circumstance” (L261) in the April issue of the Atlantic Monthly, likely also read “Instinct” by Leonard Augustus Jones, sparking an interest in the animal mind and inspiring Dickinson’s “big cat” poems.
-As discussed in the post on her second letter to Higginson, Dickinson enigmatically commented that Spofford’s “Circumstance” followed her in the dark,” much like a predatory cat.
+This is one of what scholars call Dickinson's “big cat” poems, which might have been inspired by other New England writers Dickinson read.
+Leslie Mcabee points out that, having told Higginson that she read Harriet Spofford's short story “Circumstance” (L261) in the April issue of the Atlantic Monthly, Dickinson likely also read “Instinct” by Leonard Augustus Jones, sparking an interest in the animal mind and inspiring these “big cat” poems.
+As discussed in the post on her second letter to Higginson, Dickinson enigmatically commented in that letter that Spofford’s “Circumstance” followed her in the dark,” much like a predatory cat.
 Mcabee writes:

 the [“big cat”] poems “Civilization-spurns-the Leopard!”
 (Fr276A), “As the Starved Maelstrom laps the Navies” (Fr106A), and “A Dying Tiger-moaned for Drink-” (Fr295B) ventriloquize a common assumption held by leaders of “exotic” animal entertainment and popular science, both in print and live exhibitions: that the consumer has special insight into the life of the animal, its character, experience, and place of origin.

-Li-Hsin Hsu contextualizes Dickinson’s reference to “Narcotics” within her interest in and awareness of opium use, which she learned about from a visit to Peter’s Chinese Museum in Boston in 1846.
+Li-Hsin Hsu contextualizes Dickinson’s reference to “Narcotics” in this poem as part o her interest in and awareness of opium use, which she learned about from a visit to Peter’s Chinese Museum in Boston in 1846.
 In a letter to her friend Abiah Root about the exhibit, Dickinson describes the people she learned of there:

 The lonesome for they know not